 - Click Browse, and choose the ZIP file from your computer.

-After the file is uploaded, you’ll be taken to the Design step of the Campaign Builder, where the Code tab displays the code we converted from your ZIP.
+After the file is uploaded, you'll be taken to the Design step, where the Code tab displays the code we converted from your ZIP file.
 Content in the Code tab is fully editable.

-Preview your campaign or send a test email before you send to your subscribers
+Preview your campaign or send a test email before you send to your contacts.

 Troubleshooting the Upload